 A mine's inventory of bulk cyanide reagent is dictated by the requirements to maintain continuous operations, and to limit the frequency of off-loading events, which are regarded as safety critical events.

-Although the forms of cyanide vary, once introduced into the process, the technologies used for gold recovery are the same.
+Although the forms of cyanide vary, once introduced into the process, the technologies used for gold and silver recovery are the same.

-Preparation of the ore is necessary so that it can be presented to the aqueous cyanide solution in a form that will ensure the optimal economic recovery of the gold.
-The first step in ore preparation is crushing and grinding, which reduces the particle size of the ore and liberates the gold for recovery.
+Preparation of the ore is necessary so that it can be presented to the aqueous cyanide solution in a form that will ensure the optimal economic recovery of gold and silver.
+The first step in ore preparation is crushing and grinding, which reduces the particle size of the ore and liberates these metals for recovery.

-Ore that contains free gold may not yield a sufficiently high recovery by sole use of cyanide leaching, due to a very long dissolution time for large gold particles.
-Such ore may first be subject to a gravity recovery process to recover the free gold before being subjected to cyanide leaching.
+Ore that contains free gold and/or silver may not yield a sufficiently high recovery by sole use of cyanide leaching, due to a very long dissolution time for large metal particles.
+Such ore may first be subject to a gravity recovery process to recover the free gold and/or silver before being subjected to cyanide leaching.

-Gold bearing ores that contain gold associated with sulfide or carbonaceous minerals require additional treatment, other than size reduction, prior to gold recovery.
-Gold recovery from sulfide ore is poor because the cyanide preferentially leaches the sulfide minerals rather than the gold, and cyanide is consumed by the formation of thiocyanate.
-These ores are subject to a concentration processes such as flotation, followed by a secondary process to oxidize the sulfides, thereby limiting their interaction with the cyanide during the gold leach.
-Carbonaceous minerals adsorb gold once solubilized; oxidizing the ore prior to leaching prevents this.
-To counter this affect, the leaching process may also be modified by the addition of activated carbon to preferentially adsorb the gold.
+Ores that contain gold and/or silver associated with sulfide or carbonaceous minerals require additional treatment, other than size reduction, prior to metals recovery.
+The recovery from sulfide ore is poor because the cyanide preferentially leaches the sulfide minerals rather than the metals, and cyanide is consumed by the formation of thiocyanate.
+These ores are subject to a concentration processes such as flotation, followed by a secondary process to oxidize the sulfides, thereby limiting their interaction with the cyanide during leaching.
+Carbonaceous minerals adsorb gold and silver once solubilized; oxidizing the ore prior to leaching prevents this.
+To counter this affect, the leaching process may also be modified by the addition of activated carbon to preferentially adsorb gold and silver.

 Typical cyanide concentrations used in practice range from 300 to 500 mg/l (0.03 to 0.05% as NaCN) depending on the mineralogy of the ore.
-The gold is recovered by means of either heap leaching or agitated pulp leaching.
+Gold and silver are recovered by means of either heap leaching or agitated pulp leaching.

 In a conventional milling and agitated leaching circuit, the ore is milled in semi-autogenous ball or rod mills until it is the consistency of powder.
 The milled ore (slurry) is conveyed to a series of leach tanks.
-The slurry is agitated in the leach tanks, either mechanically or by means of air injection, to increase the contact of cyanide and oxygen with the gold and enhance the efficiency of the leach process.
-The cyanide then dissolves gold from the ore and forms a stable gold-cyanide complex.
+The slurry is agitated in the leach tanks, either mechanically or by means of air injection, to increase the contact of cyanide and oxygen with the gold and silver and enhance the efficiency of the leach process.
+The cyanide then dissolves gold and silver from the ore and forms a stable metal-cyanide complex.

 The use of oxygen or peroxygen compounds instead of air as an oxidant increases the leach rate and decreases cyanide consumption, due to the inactivation of some of the cyanide consuming species present in the slurry.

-Highly activated carbon is used in the dissolved gold recovery process, either by introducing it directly into the CIL (carbon-in-leach) tanks or into separate CIP (carbon-in-pulp) tanks after leaching.
-The activated carbon adsorbs the dissolved gold from the leach slurry thereby concentrating it onto a smaller mass of solids.
-The carbon is then separated from the slurry by screening and subjected to further treatment to recover the adsorbed gold.
+Highly activated carbon is used in the dissolved gold and/or silver recovery process, either by introducing it directly into the CIL (carbon-in-leach) tanks or into separate CIP (carbon-in-pulp) tanks after leaching.
+The activated carbon adsorbs the dissolved metal from the leach slurry thereby concentrating it onto a smaller mass of solids.
+The carbon is then separated from the slurry by screening and subjected to further treatment to recover the adsorbed metal.

-When carbon is not used to adsorb the dissolved gold in the above-mentioned leach slurry, the gold bearing solution must be separated from the solids components utilizing filtration or thickening units.
-The resultant solution, referred to as pregnant solution, is subjected to further treatment (other than by carbon absorption) to recover the dissolved gold.
+When carbon is not used to adsorb the dissolved gold and/or silver in the above-mentioned leach slurry, the metal-bearing solution must be separated from the solids components utilizing filtration or thickening units.
+The resultant solution, referred to as pregnant solution, is subjected to further treatment (other than by carbon absorption) to recover the dissolved gold and/or silver.

-Gold is recovered from the solution first using either cementation on zinc powder or concentrating the gold using adsorption on activated carbon, followed by elution and concluding with either cementation with zinc or electrowinning.
+Gold and silver are recovered from the solution first using either cementation on zinc powder or concentrating the metal(s) using adsorption on activated carbon, followed by elution and concluding with either cementation with zinc or electrowinning.
 For efficient cementation, a clear solution prepared by filtration or counter current decantation is required.

-The most cost-effective process is to create adsorption of the dissolved gold onto activated carbon, resulting in an easier solid-solid separation based on size.
+The most cost-effective process is to create adsorption of the dissolved gold and/or silver onto activated carbon, resulting in an easier solid-solid separation based on size.
 To achieve this the ore particles must typically be smaller than 100 µm while the carbon particles must be larger than 500 µm.
 Adsorption is achieved by contacting the activated carbon with the agitated pulp.
-This can be done while the gold is still being leached with the CIL-process, or following leaching with the CIP-process.
-The CIL-process offers the advantage of countering the adsorption of gold on carbonaceous or shale ore particles, but is more expensive due to less efficient adsorption, increased gold inventory and increased fouling and abrasion of the carbon.
+This can be done while the metals are still being leached with the CIL-process, or following leaching with the CIP-process.
+The CIL-process offers the advantage of countering the adsorption of gold and silver on carbonaceous or shale ore particles, but is more expensive due to less efficient adsorption, increased gold and/or silver inventory and increased fouling and abrasion of the carbon.

-The gold adsorbed on the activated carbon is recovered from the carbon by elution, typically with a hot caustic aqueous cyanide solution.
-The carbon is then regenerated and returned to the adsorption circuit while the gold is recovered from the eluate using either zinc cementation or electrowinning.
-If it contains significant amounts of base metals, the gold concentrate is then either calcined or directly smelted and refined to gold bullion that typically contains about 70 - 90% gold.
+The gold and/or silver adsorbed on the activated carbon is recovered from the carbon by elution, typically with a hot caustic aqueous cyanide solution.
+The carbon is then regenerated and returned to the adsorption circuit while the gold and/or silver is recovered from the eluate using either zinc cementation or electrowinning.
+If it contains significant amounts of base metals, the gold/silver concentrate is then either calcined or directly smelted and refined to bullion that typically contains about 70 - 90% gold and/or silver.
 The bullion is then further refined to either 99.99% or 99.999% fineness using chlorination, smelting and electro-refining.
-High purity gold is taken directly from activated carbon eluates, using recently developed processes that utilize solvent extraction to produce intensive leaching of gravity concentrates.
+High purity gold and silver is taken directly from activated carbon eluates, using recently developed processes that utilize solvent extraction to produce intensive leaching of gravity concentrates.